aplteam/MarkAPL/Files/QuickIntro.md

 This way of calling `Markdown2HTML` relies entirely on defaults.
 If you are not happy with those you must specify parameters in one of two ways:

-* Create a parameter space (typically by calling `MarkAPL.CreateParms`), make amendments and pass the namespace via the left argument to `Markdown2HTML`.
-The next topic explains how to do that.
+* Create a parameter space (usually by calling `MarkAPL.CreateParms`), modify the parameters, and pass the namespace as the left argument to `Markdown2HTML`.
+The next topic explains this process.
-* Embedd the parameters you need to be different from the defaults into your Markdown.
-The next but one topic explains how to do that.
+* Embed the specific parameters you need into your Markdown.
+The subsequent topic elaborates on this approach.

-### Create a fully fledged HTML page with a parameter space
+### Creating a fully fledged HTML page with a parameter space

-In order to make **_MarkAPL_** create a complete HTML page you can either specify `outputFilename` or set the `createFullHtmlPage` flag to 1:
+To instruct `MarkAPL` to generate a complete HTML page, you can either specify `outputFilename` or set the `createFullHtmlPage` flag to 1:

 ~~~
       parms←MarkAPL.CreateParms